 The Alhosn or Al Hosn App can be downloaded from Apple or Google Play store.

-The app is “whitelisted” with telecommunication providers in the UAE so it will work even if you have no data or wifi connection.
-It will not work outside of the UAE.
+The app is “whitelisted” with telecommunication providers in the UAE, so it will work even if you have no data or wifi connection.

 Although the Al Hosn app asks users to fill in their Emirates ID number, a “Unified ID” can be used instead.
 This number appears on your Visa document if you are arriving on a pre-arranged visit Visa.

-For Visa on Arrival visitors who only get a passport stamp, you will now need to apply to the ICA at least 5 days in advance of your arrival to get your Unified Identification Number (UID).
+For Visa on Arrival visitors who only get a passport stamp, you will need to apply to the ICA at least five days before your arrival to get your Unified Identification Number (UID).
 Once registered, passengers are issued with a QR code and can subsequently use the Al Hosn App.

-The COVID-19 vaccination program in Abu Dhabi has currently been rolled out to children as young as 3 years old for Sinopharm and 5 yeas old for the Pfizer vaccine.
+The COVID-19 vaccination program in Abu Dhabi has currently been rolled out to children as young as 3 years old for Sinopharm and 5 years old for the Pfizer vaccine.